-When working in a office it is important to say hello and shake hands with everyone you work with and anyone you pass in the hall as if you don’t you will be seen as rude.
+When working in an office, it is important to say hello and shake hands with everyone you work with and anyone you pass in the hall.
+If you don’t, you will be seen as rude.

-Kissing on the cheeks is another minefield of dos and don’ts.
-Basically with friends and family you kiss both cheeks in the office with women you know reasonably well it is the done thing, but let the woman lead as she may see it as rude to kiss if it is not appropriate.
+Kissing on the cheeks is another minefield of dos and don’ts in French etiquette.
+Basically with friends and family, you kiss both cheeks in the office with women you know reasonably well it is the done thing, but let the woman lead as she may see it as rude to kiss if it is not appropriate.

-So as long as you get your manners and etiquette right you should have a great time in France once you’ve moved with the help of an excellent removals company.
+So as long as you get your manners and etiquette right, you should have a great time in France once you’ve moved with the help of an excellent removals company like Movecorp!